Board, Advisers and Staff

 Tom Siegfried, retired managing editor of Science News, is at work on a book on multiple universes.
 From 1985 to 2004 he was science editor of The Dallas Morning News.
 He is the author of The Bit and the Pendulum, Strange Matters, and A Beautiful Math.
 He is a contributor to the National Association of Science Writers' Field Guide for Science Writers.
 In 2006 he received the American Geophysical Union's Robert C. Cowen Award for Sustained Achievement in Science Journalism.

 Kenneth P. Trevett stepped down in 2014 as president of the Texas Biomedical Research Institute, formerly the Southwest Foundation for Biomedical Research, in San Antonio, Texas, a position he had held since 2008.
 Trevett has worked as a senior manager/administrator and legal counsel in biomedical research/education/clinical service institutions for 31 years, all but three of which have been with independent, not-for-profit research organizations such as TBRI.
 He served as president of the Association of Independent Research Institutes (a volunteer position) from 1993 to 1995.
 Trevett has negotiated hundreds of agreements involving technology transfer between industrial and academic organizations and has lectured and consulted widely in this field.
 He has overseen several scientific misconduct investigations and has handled a variety of patient care issues involving such matters as right to treatment and the right to refuse treatment.
 From 1997 to 2001, Trevett was an adjunct faculty member of the Suffolk University Law School in Boston, MA, where he earned his law degree after completing undergraduate studies at Colgate University.

 Dan Vergano is a science reporter for BuzzFeed News in Washington, D.C., where he focuses on the intersection of science and politics.
 He was formerly a senior writer-editor at National Geographic and the senior science writer at USA TODAY.
-He has won a variety of writing awards and is a judge for science journalism prizes sponsored the American Association for the Advancement of Science and the U.S. National Academy of Sciences.
+He has won a variety of writing awards and is a judge for a number of science journalism prizes.